pvdabeel/myscreen/README.md

 ## Installation instructions:

 1. Execute 'sudo easy_install screenutils' in Terminal.app
-2. Ensure you have [bitbar](https://github.com/matryer/bitbar/releases/latest) installed.
+2. Ensure you have [xbar](https://github.com/matryer/xbar/releases/latest) installed.
-3. Ensure your bitbar plugins directory does not have a space in the path (A known bitbar bug)
-4. Copy [myscreen.15m.py](myscreen.15m.py) to your bitbar plugins folder and chmod +x the file from your terminal in that folder
+3. Copy [myscreen.15m.py](myscreen.15m.py) to your xbar plugins folder and chmod +x the file from your terminal in that folder
-5. Run bitbar
+4. Run xbar